mahadmughal/ejar-refund-security-deposit-workflow/README.md

 ### Usage
 To ensure the workflow triggers correctly:
 1. Setup the github repo located at https://github.com/mahadmughal/gitlab_automation_tool as well.
 This repo should be setup locally and this repo is responsible to execute sub-workflow(Execute gitlab pipeline).
-Make sure that valid gitlab_access_token is set in the environment variables in .env file.
+Make sure that valid environment variables are set in .env file.
+2. Import both the workflow json files in n8n.
-2. Verify that the paths to the script files are properly configured in the **Code** and **Command** nodes.
+2. Verify that the paths to the script files are properly configured in the **Code** and **Command** nodes in both workflows.
-3. Import both the workflows in n8n and then execute the main workflow(refund_security_deposit_workflow.json)
+3. Execute the main workflow(refund_security_deposit_workflow.json) that will trigger sub-workflow(Execute gitlab pipeline).